 |Household Size||State Poverty Level||Fee Waiver Limit (150% PL)|

 Bankruptcy Forms for Rocky Mount, Virginia

 There are about 23 federal forms involved in a bankruptcy filing, not including the local and optional forms that you might need for your case.

 The Petition is a series of different forms that outline your financial resources and obligations.
 It is how you show that you are unable to make ends meet.
 At filing, you will need to present a few other documents including your certificate of financial counseling, your redacted tax returns and pay stubs.

-For a comprehensive overview of the voluntary petition, A/B, C, D, E/F, G, H, I, J, or other forms read the North Carolina guide for bankruptcy forms.
+For a comprehensive overview of the voluntary petition, A/B, C, D, E/F, G, H, I, J, or other forms read the Virginia guide for bankruptcy forms.
 Below are details for state and local unique forms.

 If you feeel overwhelmed or want assistance, check out Upsolve's free bankruptcy assistance and see if you’re a good fit for our service.
-We have a free service that makes the bankruptcy process super simple for residents of North Carolina.
+We have a free service that makes the bankruptcy process super simple for residents of Virginia.

-Rocky mount, NC is within the Eastern District of North Carolina
+Rocky Mount, VA is within the Western District of Virginia

 Your district has no special forms!

 - Expect to keep copies of your documents.